MohammadrezaKoolani/Advanced_Robot_Programming_Assignment2/README.md

 - **Blackboard Server**: Stores the shared state of the environment.
 - **Watchdog Process**: Monitors execution and ensures fault detection.

-📌 **Refer to Figure on Page 37 of the PDF** for a visualization of different discovery approaches.

 ---